The Weeping Woman: Theft

 On 7 April 1969, The Weeping Woman, alongside 25 other paintings, was stolen from the Penrose home at Hornton Street, London.
 The theft received a great deal of publicity and was discussed by Roland Penrose on BBC's 24 Hours programme on 8 April 1969.
 Penrose was quoted in the Daily Mirror stating, "My most prized picture was a Picasso called "A Woman Weeping" which I bought just after he painted it.
 It must be worth between £60,000 and £80,000.
 It was my most treasured possession.
 I bought it when the paint was still wet."
 He informed Picasso of the theft on 9 April by writing, describing the theft as an "appalling disaster".
 The paintings were eventually recovered by labourers at a house that was due to be demolished in Ealing, London, in July.
 When Penrose was reunited with the paintings at Chelsea Police Station he almost wept.
 The theft caused the family to rethink their security arrangements and this led to the painting being offered on loan to the Tate.

 Significance and legacy

 The Weeping Woman has been described as "an iconic work within the history of British Surrealism".
 It was displayed at the Whitechapel Gallery in a major exhibition of Surrealist artworks in 1937.
 Later, in 1939, it was displayed alongside Guernica in London and Brighton.
+It was included in the 1960 exhibition of Picasso's work at the Tate that has been described as the first blockbuster exhibition in the world.
 Frances Morris, Head of Collections at Tate Modern has described it as "a highlight of Surrealism" and "an amazing depiction of female grief and a metaphor for the tragedy of Spain.
 It was painted during the Spanish Civil War as one of a series made in response to the tragedy of Guernica.
 It powerfully captures an immense moment of sadness."